maisjamil1/nest-backend/README.md

 To run the backend :
 ### Step 1: Install Dependencies
-Before you begin, ensure you have Node.js, Docker, and Yarn (or npm) installed on your machine.
+ensure you have Node.js, Docker, and Yarn (or npm) installed on your machine.

 ### Step 2: Set Up Environment Variables
-Create a .env file in the root of your project and define the following variables, feel free to check .env.example:
+create a .env file in the root of the project and define the following variables, feel free to check .env.example:
 ```
 PORT=3333
 DATABASE_URL="postgresql://postgres:123@localhost:5432/nestjs?schema=public"